paynl/POS.SDK/docs/sdk-android-pax.md

 ### Getting started

+To get started, [create a Github PAT](https://github.com/settings/tokens/new) with the following rights:
+`repo, write:packages`

-To get started, create a `gradle.properties` file in your global gradle file:
+Use this token to create a `gradle.properties` file in your global gradle file:

 - MacOS: `~/.gradle/gradle.properties`
 - Windows: `USER_HOME/.gradle/gradle.properties`